fonske/clack-reader/README/R_EN.md

 To be able to close the Clack reader the Circuitboard will point slightly inwards.

 The ESP might come loose when attempting to close the clack head.

+Remark: with the use of the wemos s3 mini, this is not a problem anymore.